On Identifying Anomalies in Tor Usage with Applications in Detecting Internet Censorship: Ethics

 Conducting research into network filtering presents a number of ethical issues~\cite{wright2011ethics}.
 The most significant of these is that approaches to investigating network filtering may require direct access to filtered networks.
 In practice this often involves the participation of in-country experts to conduct local network tests.

 Due to the uncertain legal, or quasi-legal, status of violating or investigating state-level network filters, it is generally impossible to quantify the risks to research participants in carrying out network tests.
-The classic models of informed consent used in many other fields of research can be difficult to apply for a number of reasons.
-Firstly, approaches to broad-scale network testing preclude intensive training of research participants due to the time and resource constraints, and providing a disclaimer warning of possible risks is not regarded by most ethics bodies as an appropriate level of informed consent.
+The classic models of informed consent used in many other fields of research can be difficult to apply for a number of reasons, the most important of which is the lack of meaningful informed consent afforded by automated testing on behalf of users, and the legal uncertainty surrounding attempted access to filtered resources on a test subject's network connection.

-Secondly, the possible implications of a user's device being identified as conducting filtering tests are potentially severe, and hard to quantify.
-Whilst an attempt to perform a DNS request for a suspected blocked social networking site may be considered relatively innocuous by the remote researcher, it may be far more significant to the censor.
-More seriously, testing for blocking of socially unacceptable or illegal content, such as hate speech or images of sexual abuse, carry more obvious risks to the participant.

-As such, where possible, research into network filtering should make use of passive measurements and existing available data sources.
+We therefore assert that, where possible, research into network filtering should make use of passive measurements and existing available data sources.
 The work in this paper is a deliberate attempt to maximise the effectiveness of such a passive approach.